lwilk0/fmp/README.md

 The user is asked what account they would like to remove, and the corrosponing vault is decrypted.
 All files relating to the vault are deleted.
 ### Generate Password:
 The user is asked for the length of the password they want to generate.
 Random characters are generated and concatenated to form a password of the specified length.
 The user is asked if they would like to add it to an account
+### Rename Vault:
+Asks user what vault name to change and what they whant to change it to.
+Decrypts vault, changes its name then re-encrypts it.
+Old vault files are removed.